 Looking back I’m embarrassed by this behavior, but I was doing anything I could to play video games.
 They were a way for me to check out and escape from my situation.

-When I was gaming I didn’t have to think about how bad my life had gotten, and how depression I was.
+When I was gaming I didn’t have to think about how bad my life had gotten, and how depressed I was.

 Unfortunately, although I could escape from dealing with it, games didn’t fix the problem, and things only continued to get worse, until one night when I wrote a suicide note.